So, the saying goes… You have to pay if you want to play!

 As the saying goes, don’t put your all eggs in one basket.
 We never want bad things to happen but they can — be it from loss, or theft.
 Best not to leave one person on the trip holding all the money.
 I even have a secret stash tucked away on my body just in case.

-9. Maintain a Stockpile
+Tip 9.
+Maintain a Stockpile

 I never exchange leftover foreign currency back to Canadian dollars after a trip.
-I just put it away for safe keeping for the next trip because I know that I will always be travelling again.
+I just put it away for safe-keeping for the next trip because I know that I will always be travelling again.
 If I know that I’ll never be returning to a specific country again, I spend what I have left at the airport while I’m waiting for my flight or I donate it to charity.

-10. Tip for Home Sweet Home
+Tip 10.
+Cash from Home Sweet Home

 Don’t forget to bring some cash from home.
 The worst thing is to exit the airport and be in the taxi on your way to your OWN home only to discover that all you have is foreign currency in your wallet!
 DOH!